The manager's performance review perspective

 In the sample above you're just starting to work on the manager assessment, while the team member has not shared his review with you yet.
-The top displays a 2D chart to help you assess your team member's work in a visual way (Note: this 2D chart may have been disabled in your company) and below that the review contains questions defined by your HR team.
+The top displays a 2D chart to help you assess your team member's work in a visual way.
+If you don't see this option, it may have been disabled in your company.

 Once your team member has written and shared their self-assessment, you will get notified by email.
 The page then displays their self-assessment on the left hand side.

 Towards the end of the review form there is an option to rate the person's performance using a dropdown list (also possibly disabled by your Admin), you can take private notes (which will never be shared with the reviewee), and of course you can save the review and continue working on it some other day.

 If provided to you by your account Admin, a checkbox allows you to mark the review as "done".